Thank you for visiting ReligionFacts! Below is some information about this website, presented in the form of Frequently Asked Questions.

 This site was founded in March 2004, for the same reason many websites come about - I was looking for a certain kind of online resource and didn't find one, so I decided to make it myself!
 What I wanted was a single website where I could quickly find information on just about anything related to religion, rather than having to sift through search engine results, read past the biases of supportive or critical sources, or find my way around several different websites.
 And I wanted that one website to contain reliable, scholarly information by a knowledgeable author and with well-documented sources.
 I have tried to make ReligionFacts as close as possible to this ideal resource I had imagined, and I have had a great time doing so.

-I have a bachelor's degree in religion from an American university and a master's degree in religion from a UK university.
+I am an American with a bachelor's degree in religion from an American university and two master's degrees in religion from UK universities.
 I have decided to keep everything else anonymous.
 This is primarily because I believe it helps support the goal of this website as an objective source if I don't reveal my religious or ethnic background, specific area of academic study, or related information.
 I also don't want to present myself as an authority on the subjects here.
 Although I have academic training, I am no expert and write these articles only as an interested private researcher.

 As mentioned above, I'm not telling and it's not relevant anyway.
 ReligionFacts is not intended to promote or support any one religion and I have done my best to keep any and all personal biases out of it.

 In order to cite ReligionFacts as a source for a school essay or project, please consult the writing style manual specified by your school (APA, MLA, etc.) regarding citation of Internet sources.
-For MLA, proper citation format would be something like this:Anonymous.
-"Christian Holidays."
-ReligionFacts.
-8 February 2007. [date from "Updated" on the left of the article] Accessed 8 December 2007 [date you accessed the article] <http://www.religionfacts.com/christianity/holidays.htm>.
+For convenience, we provide sample MLA citation format at the bottom of article pages.
+See "MLA Works Cited: Electronic Sources (Web Publications)" for more information.

 I have received numerous e-mails from students asking for my name because they are not allowed to cite anonymous sources.
-But I am sticking to my decision to remain anonymous, for the reasons described above.
+But I am sticking to my decision to remain anonymous.
+(For more information on this, see About ReligionFacts.com.)
+This is primarily because I believe it helps support the goal of this website as an objective source if I don't reveal my religious background, specific area of academic study, or related information.

 Good luck with your project and I'm very glad ReligionFacts was helpful in your research!